fluca1978/fluca1978.github.io/_posts/2021-01-05-SQLDeveloperPasswordDecrypt.md

 - java
 permalink: /:year/:month/:day/:title.html
 ---
-Is it possible to get it back the encrypted passwords?
+Is it possible to get back the encrypted passwords?

-Decrypting password stored in Oracle SQL Developer
+Decrypting passwords stored in Oracle SQL Developer
 ---

 Oracle SQL Developer is a Java client used to connect to Oracle databases.
 The application does allow you to store several connections, each one with a password.